BOJIT/ptpd-lwip/README.md

 Note that the port interface layer is designed to be rollover-safe, but PTPd itself is not yet... ...something to worry about in 2038!

+Note that this PTP implementation only uses a fine update method.
+The coarse update method is not that different to resetting the system time with every sync, so it has been removed from the source.

 Prerequisites:

 - lwIP is installed and has an architecture port that supports RTOS features such as tasks, mailboxes, queues, etc.